v-maxson/Memu/README.md

 #### CHIP-8
 This section contains information specific to the CHIP-8 portion of this project.

+##### Notes:
+- Includes a `speed` CLI Option as the clock speed was never standardized and could vary between implementations.
+- Minimal built-in ROMs provided as they were only used for testing purposes.
+  More ROMs can be downloaded [here](https://github.com/kripod/chip8-roms).

+&nbsp;

 ##### CLI Usage:
 ```sh
 memu chip [OPTIONS]